Master’s Thesis Submission Process

 All theses must be in compliance with the Master's Thesis Formatting Guidelines set forth by the Graduate Education Office.

-- Download, print out and complete the Master’s Culminating Experience Approval Form (PDF)
+- Download, print, and complete the Master's Thesis Approval Form

-You should complete the Student Information Section, Section I: Thesis Review and Acceptance, and the Student Agreement Section.
-After your defense, collect your committee approval signatures in Section I: Thesis Review and Acceptance.
-Consult with your thesis committee about what option of access you would like to select for your thesis.
-If you and your committee agree to place a restriction on your thesis/report for patent or security reasons, you must indicate this in Section I: Thesis Review and Acceptance of the Master’s Culminating Experience Approval Form.
+You should complete the front and back of the form, including the Student Agreement Section.
+After your defense, collect your thesis committee approval signatures.
+Consult with your thesis committee about what option of electronic access you would like to select for your thesis.
+If you and your committee agree to place a restriction on your thesis for patent or security reasons, you must indicate this restriction on your Master's Thesis Approval Form.
 If you opt to restrict access, your thesis will not be viewable or accessible for a period of one year or three years.
-After the one-year or three-year restriction expires, your thesis/report will be made publicly available by the Graduate Education Office.
+After the one-year or three-year restriction expires, your thesis will be made publicly available by the Graduate Education Office.
 Kennedy Library will provide access to the documents by creating a bibliographic record in the library catalog.
-A link to the document will be available through the library’s online card catalog.
+A link to the document will be available through the library's online card catalog.

 - Upload electronic Master’s thesis to the DigitalCommons@CalPoly (Formatting Review Requirement)

-- Deliver the committee-approved Master’s Culminating Experience Approval Form with the cashier's receipt attached to the front of the form to the Graduate Education Office (Science Building 52, Room E47).
+- Deliver the committee-approved Master's Thesis Approval Form with the Digital Archiving Receipt attached to the front of the form to the Graduate Education Office (Building 52, Room E47)

-All required Sections on the Master's Culminating Experience Approval Form should be completed before submission.
+All required sections on the Master's Thesis Approval Form should be completed before submission.

 - Document is made public on the DigitalCommons@CalPoly site